LuckyPigeon/CG-Journey/WebGL/ThreeJS/05-cameras/README.md

 ## Setup

-Paste the code in `script.js` to your project and enjoy the example.
+* Paste the code in `script.js` to your project and enjoy the example :).